The best pink gins for summer 2023

 Pink gin has gained huge popularity in the last decade or so, and it's safe to say the summery spirit isn't going anywhere.

-Whilst historically, ordering a ‘pink’ gin would land you with a dry London gin with a splash of Angostura bitter, nowadays you’ll be met with a fruity and refreshing blend, often flavoured with fresh raspberries, strawberries, or even bitter grapefruit.
+A few years back, ordering a ‘pink’ gin in most establishments would land you with a dry London gin with a splash of Angostura bitter.
+Nowadays, however, it seems like every pub offers at least a few fruity and refreshing pink gins, often flavoured with fresh raspberries, strawberries, or even bitter grapefruit.

 Whether you pair it with tonic, lemonade, or fashion it into a cocktail, this spirit is uplifting, tasty, and with hundreds of different variations available, it's almost guaranteed that there's a pink gin out there to suit your taste exactly.

 So, if you’re on the lookout for your perfect pink tipple or searching for a unique gift, we’ve got all the ginspiration you need.
-Read on to discover our round up of the best unusual pink gins in the UK!
+Read on to discover our round up of the best pink gins in the UK, including some truly unusual pink gins!

 Mermaid Gin is made with island strawberries, lemon zest and elderflower, and it’s a winning combination in our opinion!
 The gin itself is smooth, fresh and fruity, but it’s not sickly sweet.
 It also comes in the most beautiful bottle, which would look incredible displayed on any kitchen shelf or vintage cocktail cart.
 We loved it with light tonic and a thin slice of strawberry, but if you’re a lemonade fan, it works well with citrus flavours or ginger ale.